jesuismarie/darkly/README.md

 ## Objectives

-Your goal is to identify and exploit multiple vulnerabilities present in the application.
+The mandatory part of this project requires identifying and exploiting **14 different breaches** present in the application.

 For each breach: